Fola-subomi/Deep_Learning_Projects/CIFAR-10/Readme.md

 ## 📂 Dataset

-CIFAR-10 is automatically downloaded using:
+The CIFAR-10 dataset is loaded using:

 ```python
 from tensorflow.keras.datasets import cifar10
 ```

+It automatically downloads the data with images and labels ready to use.

 Classes include: